ocsilisab/lab-108/readme.md

 ### 1.1/ **fullName(person)**

-This function have to return the join of the firstName and the lastName attributes of the `person` argument with a space between them.
+This function has to return the join of the firstName and the lastName attributes of the `person` argument with a space between them.

 ```js
 E.g. { firstName : 'Luis' , lastName: 'Burón' }  =>   "Luis Burón"